 CI

-Our CI infrastructure is currently hosted on cloud.
+Our CI infrastructure is currently hosted in the cloud.
 Cloud machines are used and linked as GitHub runners.

-CI is designed to automatically collect analytics data for each workflow run, including test results and code coverage.
-It will also publish newest release of documentation on GitHub.
+The CI system automatically collects analytics data from each workflow run, including test results and code coverage.
+It also publishes the latest documentation to GitHub.

 Builds